This story appears in the November 2025 issue of Utah Business. Subscribe.

 The future of nuclear

 The shift to building more nuclear power infrastructure could make a big difference for technology and business in Utah.
-This month, Hi Tech and Holtec, alongside Cox, announced a plan to build a set of small modular reactors that will be constructed and developed in Brigham City.
+On Monday, Hi Tech and Holtec, alongside Cox, announced a plan to build a set of small modular reactors that will be constructed and developed in Brigham City.
 The companies are creating a campus where people can be certified to do nuclear jobs at the site, and are partnering with universities and high schools to make it a strong educational option.
 To achieve this initiative, the companies will be partnering with the Division of Natural Resources and the Governor’s Office of Economic Opportunity.

 Hayter says he plans for the company to hire 3,000 to 5,000 people over the next decade.
 He also hopes the campus will enable their employees to be trained and located in Utah rather than bringing in people from other parts of the country.